atomisthq/docs/docs/automations/commands.md

 In a REST call, the invocation has to supply these.
 All Mapped Parameters are required.

-#### Available Mapped Parameters
+The available Mapped Parameters are:

-!!! note
-    Mapped Parameters are available in Command Handlers but _not_ Event Handlers.

 | Constant | What you get |
 | -------- | ------------ |